JeeNodes are RF enabled AVR328P boards using the same development tools as the Arduino. We love the JeeLabs weblog, jcw inspires us.

 There is only one place that you can get a JeeNode - from jeelabs.com (or for US based folks).

-We might develop a clone variant (lower quality PCB but with some features to ease Airwick integration), and that would be available from our Shop.
+We have developed a clone variant (lower quality PCB but with some features to ease Airwick integration), and that is available from our Shop

 The completed kit without port pin female connectors.